 Why This Matters to All Ridgewood Residents

-The Kensington proposal is more than one building — it’s a test case for how Ridgewood handles development, zoning exceptions, and affordable housing obligations.
+The five ordinances are more than what's on paper — it’s a test case for how Ridgewood handles development, zoning exceptions, and affordable housing obligations.
 Decisions made here could shape future projects across the village.
 Once exceptions are granted, they are hard to reverse.
 This is why residents are speaking up now — to ensure development fits the community’s character, protects safety, and uses resources wisely.

 ”That corner is already dangerous with students crossing to the high school and BF Middle School.
 Add delivery trucks, ambulances, visitors, and it becomes a hazard we can’t accept.”